open-telemetry/opentelemetry-specification/specification/metrics/api.md

 * It MUST support at least 1023 characters.
 [OpenTelemetry API](../overview.md#api) authors MAY decide if they want to support more.

+#### Instrument max_accumulations

+The `max_accumulations` is an optional free-form integer provided by the author of the instrument, default value is 2000.

+* It MUST greater than 0.

 Instruments are categorized on whether they are synchronous or
 asynchronous: